t-taniai/LocalExpStereo/README.md

 ## Options
 - -mode MiddV2: Use settings for Middlebury V2.
 Assume imL.png and imR.png, etc.
 - -mode MiddV3: Use settings for Middlebury V3.
 Assume im0.png and im1.png, etc. with MC-CNN matching cost files.
+- -targetDir: Directory that contains target image pairs.
+- -outputDir: Directory for saving results. disp0.pfm is the primary result.
+Intermediate results are also saved in "debug" sub-directory.
 - -doDual {0,1}: Estimate left and right disparities and do post-processing using consistency check.
 - -iterations {int}: Number of main iterations.
 - -pmIterations {int}: Number of initial iterations performed before main iterations without smoothness terms (this accelerates inference).